Automattic/wc-calypso-bridge/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==

+* 1.0.14 =
+* Fix for Core Woo REST controllers only being loaded on rest requests in 3.6 beta 1

 * 1.0.11 =
 * eCommerce Plan: Fix duplicated "manage your subscriptions" banner.